If you think about a contender to be one of the most famous bridges in the world, then this one probably makes the top of your list.

 It wasn’t until the year 1916 that a serious attempt to find a suitable design was taken when an article was published in the “San Francisco Bulletin.”

 One ambitious engineer named Joseph Strauss replied with a drawing of 2 cantilevers on each side of the strait which were connected with a central suspension element.
-This was to cost about $17 million USD, a massive amount back then which is the equivalent of over $400 million USD today!
+This was to cost about USD 17 million, a massive amount back then, equivalent to over USD 400 million today!

 Even though this design was unpractical and aesthetically unappealing, the idea to build a suspension bridge was born, even though it faced opposition from many parties, including the ferry businesses who filed multiple lawsuits to prevent it from being built.